hazelcast/hazelcast-jet/site/docs/sql/01-ddl.md

   contains special characters like the period (`.`), dash (`-`) etc. The `OptionValue` is a regular SQL string enclosed in apostrophes.

-#### Auto-resolving of columns
+#### Auto-resolving of columns and options

-The `ColumnList` is optional.
-If it is omitted, Jet will connect to the remote system and try to resolve the columns in a connector-specific way.
-For example, Jet can read a random message from a Kafka topic and determine the column list from it.
-If Jet fails to resolve the columns (most commonly if the remote object is empty), the DDL statement will fail.
+The columns in the column list are optional.
+Depending on the connector it can resolve the columns based on the given options or by sampling a random record in the target object.
+For example, if you give the java class name for IMap value, we'll resolve the columns by reflecting that class.

+Even though columns and all necessary options are given, Jet still can add columns it finds in the target object to the mapping, so the mapping can end up having more columns than were present in the `CREATE MAPPING` statement.
+At times it can exhibit random behavior, for example if it happens to sample an old version of a JSON object with a field that's no longer used: such column will sometimes be added and sometimes not.

+If the connector fails to resolve at least one column and the necessary options, the statement can fail.
+Check out individual connector documentation for details.

 #### Example Without a Column List and Options